UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

 ## GET /api/accounts/:account_id/compute_services

 Returns a list of compute services (vOrgs), VDCs, vApps and VMs associated with the specified account.

+> [!NOTE]
+> While the billing information returned by this endpoint is retained for backward compatibility it is no longer accurate.
+For accurate billing information, use [*GET /api/billing/billing-csv*](#get-apibillingbilling-csv).

 ### API version